olahol/react-social/README.md

 The url you want to share, default is `window.location`.

-##### message (only TwitterButton and FacebookButton)
+##### message (TwitterButton, FacebookButton and PinterestButton)

-A message that's prepended before the url, works only with FacebookButton and TwitterButton.
+A message that's prepended before the url, works only with FacebookButton, TwitterButton and PinterestButton.

 ##### media (required for Pinterest)